 - When seeking out an e-commerce solution, one consideration is often to take that CMS and use it as the core of their intended e-commerce experience.

-However, running e-commerce in this way, for WooCommerce, means installing a plugin with commerce functionality into your CMS.
-This requires a slew of middleware to connect the CMS (which in WooCommerce’s case is WordPress) and your ERP system: a connection you’ll need in order to leverage your business’ product and customer data in your web store).
+However, running e-commerce in this way, like WooCommerce, means installing a plugin with commerce functionality into your CMS.
+This requires a slew of middleware to connect the CMS (which in WooCommerce’s case is WordPress) and your ERP system: a connection you’ll need in order to leverage your business’ product and customer data in your web store.

 This brings us to the first challenge with CMS commerce: